Updated March 4, 2021

 - If you are taking in a group of both goats and sheep, you must provide sheep-safe minerals.
 If goats and sheep are to permanently live together, you may need to supplement copper for the goat residents.

-- If the new resident is a mature buck (unneutered male), you should take time to closely observe his behavior before entering his The indoor or outdoor area where an animal resident lives, eats, and rests., and make sure staff who will work with him know what physical cues to be on the lookout for that may indicate he is frightened or feeling Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents..
+- If the new resident is a mature buck (unneutered male), you should take time to closely observe his behavior before entering his living space, and make sure staff who will work with him know what physical cues to be on the lookout for that may indicate he is frightened or feeling confrontational.
 Not all bucks are confrontational, but they do have the potential to behave quite differently than a neutered male and can cause serious injury if they slam or hook someone, so it’s important to really assess their response to human presence and interactions.

 - If the new goat is very agile and appears to be fearful, or if the new resident is assumed to have escaped from their previous living situation, be sure to assess if your quarantine space can safely contain them.
 A frightened goat may try to jump a fence, and you might be surprised just how high a goat can jump if they feel they need to.
 Not only do you want to avoid the new resident getting loose, they could also seriously injure themselves while trying to escape.
 Any time you take in fearful individuals, it is important to find gentle ways to help them become more comfortable around their caregivers.
 They may never become goats who crave human attention (though some individuals who arrive very fearful, certainly do!), but you should be able to ease their fears and hence increase their comfort, even if they choose to keep their distance from humans.